-There are numerous tutorials available about how to boot up a Windows 8 client in Hyper-V Manger, so I only give minimal information.
+There are numerous tutorials available about how to boot up a Windows 8 client in Hyper-V Manger, so I am only going to give minimal information.
 This step is needed to have Windows 8 running in Azure.

-First I created a VHDX file with 50 GB, dynamic storage allocation, 1024MB of RAM and single core.
-Choose an iso with the Windows 8 source to boot from: I used the Windows 8 Developer Preview which is free to use for 90 days.
+First I created a VHDX file with 50 GB, dynamic storage allocation, 1024MB of RAM and a single core.
+Choose an iso with the Windows 8 source from which to boot: I used the Windows 8 Developer Preview which is free to use for 90 days.
 The other Win 8 installations require a key directly when you install it.
 So we don’t want to waste Win 8 licenses...